millerk22/emc2-labs/EMC2-Labs-Fall/lab11.rst

 .. note::
     Because :math:`x = 0` we know that mass does not play a significant role in the period of a pendulum.

-When we make this a matrix, we get:
+When we represent this system of equations in a matrix form, we get

 .. math::